California Health and Safety Code 11379 HS makes it a California felony to sell methamphetamine or to transport methamphetamine for sale.

 But our California methamphetamine defense lawyers know the most effective legal defenses for getting HS 11379 charges reduced (or even dismissed outright).

-Below, our California drug crimes defense attorneys answer the following frequently asked questions about California's laws on selling or transporting methamphetamines:
+Below, our California drug crimes defense attorneys answer the following frequently asked questions about California's methamphetamine laws re selling or transporting:

 - 1. What drugs does Health & Safety Code 11379 HS apply to?